SaiPriyaSathpute/Fastify-GraphQL/README.md

 # Fastify-GraphQL
-Use command "npm start" to run the API.
+Use command "npm start" to run the API